“SEO is like Acupuncture and Homeopathy: it works even if you don’t know how or why.” — Tad Chef

 I’ve run across a number of beautiful-looking blogs where the artistic author has chosen headlines based upon visual cues on the page rather than hierarchy or topical relevance.
 Remember, your screen [most likely] won’t match up with over 90% of your readers’ screens, so do them and yourself a favor and use heading tags appropriately.

-If you’ve read this and your head is still swimming, I’m happy to help.
-I’ve worked with numerous clients on developing, executing, and measuring good content strategies, leading to new growth and more importantly, new revenue.
-I’m currently taking on new clients.
-If you’re looking to grow your long-term organic search traffic, please contact me by phone at (630) 635-6015 or fill out my contact form to begin the discussion and take a step toward real online growth.
+If you’ve read this and your head is still swimming, we’re happy to help.
+We’ve worked with hundreds of clients on developing, executing, and measuring good content strategies, leading to new growth and more importantly, new revenue.
+We’re currently taking on new clients.
+If you’re looking to grow your long-term organic search traffic, please contact us by phone at (630) 635-6015 or fill out our contact form to begin the discussion and take a step toward real online growth.